OrienteerBAP/Orienteer-Guidebook/creating_your_first_business_application.md

 ### Linking Classes
 Now think of using the app we have just created.
 The users are free to enter contacts in any manner they like.
 They will each write the word *email* in another way (like *E-mail*).
 They will enter data in the way that you won't be able to analyze and index.

-For the start, let us
-So, we want to restrict
+For the start, let us make it so that each customer may have several separate contact records.
+The operators will select from a dropbox the type of the contact they enter to the database.

+Do the following:
+1.

 ### Links